superrmatt/funWithGraphs/README.md

                     - Initialize current as S.pop()
                     - If current is the value to search for, return
-                    - Else: Get children of current -Node never found S is empty: all nodes traversed.
+                    - Else: Get children of current
+                - Node never found S is empty: all nodes traversed.